lpuettmann/automation-patents/README.md

 The assignee and citation data is from the [Fung Institute](https://github.com/funginstitute/downloads) and stops in 2010.

 - `year`: Grant year.
-- `week`: Identifies weekly files that patent was published in.
+- `week`: Identifies the weekly files that the patent was published in.
 - `patent`: Patent number (7 characters)
 - `automat`: Classification as automation patent after excluding patents (see paper for details).
 - `raw_automat`: Classification as automation patent before excluding patents (see paper for details).
 - `excl`: Excluded patents.
 We exclude many chemical or pharmaceutical patents in our empirical analysis, see paper for details.
 - `post_yes`: The posterior probability that a patent is an automation patent.
-- `post_no`: The posterior probability that a patent is an automation patent.
+- `post_no`: The posterior probability that a patent is not an automation patent.
 - `hjt`: Hall-Jaffe-Trajtenberg top-level categories
 - `hjt_name`: Hall-Jaffe-Trajtenberg subcategories by name
-- `uspc_primary`: Every patent is assigned one or several USPC numbers.
-This reports the first USPC number that is written in the patent documents.
+- `uspc_primary`: Every patent is assigned one or several USPC (United States Patent Classification) numbers.
+This reports the first USPC number written in the patent documents.
 We use this number to assign Hall-Jaffe-Trajtenberg categories.
-This is not the number we use to match patents to industries: We use the complete list of patents' IPC numbers for this (not contained in this dataset).
+This is not the classification we use to match patents to industries: We use the complete list of patents' IPC (International Patent Classification) numbers for this (not contained in this dataset).
 - `length_pattext`: Length of patent text as measured by the number of lines in [Google](https://www.google.com/googlebooks/uspto-patents-grants-text.html)'s text files.
 Number is missing for every last patent in the weekly files.
 - `cts`: Number of citations using Fung Institute data.
 - `cts_wt`: Number of weighted citations.
 See paper for explanation.